blackus3r/post-worktime-logger/readme.txt

 Stable tag: 1.3.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl.html
-German changelog and tutorials of ths plugin can be found on [DerPade](http://www.derpade.de/series/post-worktime-logger/)

 Post Worktime Logger is a WordPress plugin that allows you to track the time you worked on each post.